 From FR 21 heading south, turn right at the Secret Campground and park in the small parking area at the front of the campground.
 Ride back out to FR 21 and return north just shy of a mile to FR 2129.
 Turn right on the gravel road begin the long and steady climb starting south, then turning east.
 The route twists and turns below Moon Point and Youngs Rock as you climb.

 After approximately nine miles, turn right on FR 439 and continue on the main road.
-Just past the 10-mile mark, turn right at the overgrown entrance to Young's Rock Trail
+Just past the 10-mile mark, turn right at the overgrown entrance to Moon Point aka Moon Point Trail #3688

-Back on the trail, the all-encompassing descent has switchbacks, open meadows, exposed singletrack, ridge views, and fast, smooth sections of trail that will have you grinning ear to ear.
+for an all-encompassing descent that has switchbacks, open meadows, exposed singletrack, ridge views, and fast, smooth sections of trail that will have you grinning ear to ear.
 Be sure to take in the amazing views of the sheer face of Youngs Rock as you cruise by from far below and navigate a short scree section.
 Continuing down the balance of the trail crossing a few dirt roads and then through a small clearing where the trail is quite steep at times.
 A winding segment takes you back into the forest along the last mile before ending back at FR 21.
 Just follow the road west, back to the start of the ride.